FAIR TRADE BASICS - AND WHAT IS A "JOINT BODY " ?

 The Fair Trade premium of EUR 0.50/kg DRC set by the Fair Rubber Association ensures that even in times of extremely low prices small farmers do not only cover their production costs, they also have some spare income that allows them to send their children to school, buy new tools, … The board of the respective association of small farmers will decide how to allocate the Fair Trade premium.

 However, most of the rubber sourced by the members of the Fair Rubber Association comes from plantations: Most products carrying the Fair Rubber logo require extremely diligent processing, which is not always possible when sourcing from small farmers.
 The workers on a plantation are usually only indirectly affected by low prices on the world market: The management will have less financial leeway for paying higher wages, renovate housing, … The Fair Trade premiums, which are channelled via the Fair Rubber Association, are paid into a separate account at the respective partner plantation.
-The decision on how these funds are spent (last year some EUR 45,000) is taken by a so-called ‘joint body’ – a committee put together by the workers of the respective plantation.
+The decision on how these funds are spent is taken by a so-called ‘joint body’ – a committee put together by the workers of the respective plantation.
 The only condition from the side of the Association is that the money has to benefit the workers.
 Otherwise the joint bodies are free to decide as they see fit (although the management has a veto – since whatever is to be done will happen on ‘their property’).
 This mode of decision taking was first introduced on Fairtrade labelled tea plantations, and it is now working similarly well for rubber suppliers.
 Projects financed via the Fair Trade premiums serve as proof.